liampshaw/CoV-homoplasy-filtering/README.md

 **A note on filtering thresholds.** There are several filtering thresholds used (see manuscript for more discussion).

 * Number of isolates with homoplasy.
-Default: **>10**
+Default: **>8**
 *Rationale*: small numbers of isolates more likely to be due to random sequencing error.
+8 is an arbitrary number equivalent to 0.1% of dataset (n=7666)
 * Position *x* of homoplasy in genome.
-Default: **500<*x*<(29903-500)**
+Default: **exclude masked sites: {{1, ..., 150}, 18529, 29849, 29851, 29853, {29853..29903}}**
-*Rationale*: sequencing error appears more common at the start and end of the SARS-CoV-2 genome, causing high density of apparent homoplasies.
+*Rationale*: sequencing error appears more common at the start and end of the SARS-CoV-2 genome, causing high density of apparent homoplasies, and at other known sites.
+Taken from NextStrain masking.
 * Proportion of isolates with homoplasy which have a nearest neighbour in the tree with the homoplasy: ranges between 0 (singleton isolates with homoplasy throughout tree) and 1 (clusters of isolates with homoplasy).
 Default: **>0.1**
 *Rationale*: apparent homoplasies caused by random sequencing error are *a priori* unlikely to cluster with each other in the tree.
-* Proportion of isolates with the homoplasy which have at least one 'N' in the region +/- 2 bp around the homoplasy.
-Default: **equal to zero**
+* Proportion of isolates with the homoplasy which have at least one 'N' in the local region around the homoplasy.
+Default: **zero, 'local' defined as +/- 5bp**
 *Rationale*: 'N' in local region could be suggestive of hard-to-sequence region.
+* Number of submitting and originating labs.
+Default: **>1**
+*Rationale*: homoplasies only present in isolates from a single originating or submitting lab could be due to batch effects.

 These thresholds can be changed in the main script.
 See manuscript for more discussion of the rationale.